lidat/knowledge-center/pages/knowledgedocs/Agents and Managers/All Connections/All Connections.md

 Brands using messaging are now able to search by summary and by engagement attributes in the All Connections table.
 They can find conversations by the specific keywords mentioned in the conversation’s summary and can also search for conversations by certain values, such as customer name, ID or email, that were passed via the engagement attributes mechanism.

-*Note: While the engagement attributes can be viewed immediately, the ability to search by them is only available after two hours.*
+<div class="note">Note: While the engagement attributes can be viewed immediately, the ability to search by them is only available after two hours.</div>

 All Connections includes the following information: